karthikeyinikalaimurugan/recipe_finder/README.md

 # Recipe Finder

-This project was built with <b>React</b> with complete responsiveness across multiple screens.
+This project <b>Recipe Finder</b> is built with <b>React</b> with complete responsiveness across multiple screens.
+Users can able to search and filter recipe through recipe finder app.

 ## Running the Project